Ballon (irl. Ballán) is a small village in County Carlow. And this is where the Ballykealey House is located.

 The house was the home of the Lecky family for three centuries.
 It was built between 1825 and 1835 for John James Lecky as a wedding gift.

 The building has retained its architectural style to this day.
 It has never been rebuilt, and the facade of the building has remained exactly the same as in 1830.
 Stylized Gothic arches and Tudor chimneys create their unique character.

 In the 1990s, the house was converted to use as a hotel, with an extension being added to accommodate this.

 The building now houses a 4-star luxury hotel.

 Recommended by G. Campbell and McKenna.
 Famous authors of the annual guide to noteworthy Irish restaurants and hotels.
 As the perfect venue for a wedding in Ireland.

-The historic building, beautiful grounds that surround it.
-And spacious hotel rooms, honeymoon suites are certainly the reasons for the high popularity of this place.
-Specially among young couples planning a wedding.
+The historic building has beautiful grounds that surround it.
+And spacious hotel rooms and honeymoon suites are certainly the reasons for the high popularity of this place.
+Especially among young couples planning a wedding.
 Therefore you must book a hotel for such a ceremony well in advance.